Categories:Baking Hints & Tips Frosting and Icing Hints & Tips

 Royal Icing Recipe:

-This is the recipe that I use for decorating cookies.
+Royal Icing can be used for decorating cookies, cakes and cupcakes.
+It dries quickly and can be tinted with food coloring.
+Here is an easy-to-make recipe that is the recipe that I use for decorating cookies.
 I chose this recipe because I can get Just Whites at my market.
 I had problems getting the Meringue Powder that is recommended in many recipes.
-Raw Egg Whites is not advised to use these days.
+Raw Egg Whites are not advised to use these days.

 1 pound fondant or powdered sugar